slankka/homebrew-research/unicode-stories.md

 1. It turns out that the Fatfs library `FF_LFN_UNICODE=2` `FF_CODE_PAGE=850` `FF_USE_LFN=3` cannot solve the Path problem.
 2. If you build TegraExplorer and print the FatFs read path, you will get right binary char buffer.
 That is because TegraExplorer is payload program, it do not use Hos services.
 3. By accessing the libnx fs_dev.h the low-level fs functions such as `fsFsOpenDirectory`, `fsDirRead`, `fsDirGetEntryCount`, `fsDirGetEntry`, `fsDirClose` can prove that the Nintendo HOS Kernel service `fsp-srv` is the root problem.
-4. By testing with TegraExplorer the default behavior of fatfs with `FF_CODE_PAGE=Latin1', it convert unicode character to '?'.
+4. By testing with TegraExplorer the default behavior of fatfs with `FF_CODE_PAGE=Latin1' and so on, in short turn off unicode conversion, it converts unicode character to '?'.